-The 2008 Incentive Stock Plan ("the 2008 Plan") adopted and approved by the Board of Directors on November 5, 2008 provides for shares of common stock and options to purchase shares of common stock to employees, officers, directors and consultants.
-The 2008 Plan has an aggregate of 2,000,000 shares.
-In 2012, there were no options granted from this plan.
+The 2008 Incentive Stock Plan ("the 2008 Plan") adopted and approved by the Board of Directors on November 5, 2008 provides for grants of common stock and options to purchase shares of common stock to employees, officers, directors and consultants.
+The 2008 Plan has an aggregate of 2 million shares.
+In 2013, there were no options granted from this plan.